What is the CIA triad?

 Considering these three principles together within the framework of the "triad" can help guide the development of security policies for organizations.
 When evaluating needs and use cases for potential new products and technologies, the triad helps organizations ask focused questions about how value is being provided in those three key areas.

 Thinking of the CIA triad's three concepts together as an interconnected system, rather than as independent concepts, can help organizations understand the relationships between the three.

-Examples of the CIA triad
+What are examples of the CIA triad?